 Completing the Preliminary Application (see attachment) is the first step in the application process.
-Because there are specific legal requirements that must be met, application must be made using the attached form, or a photocopy of the form.
+Because there are specific legal requirements that must be met, application must be made using the attached form, a photocopy of the form, or the form from the Local Bridge Program web page.
 Other forms are not acceptable, and may delay processing of the application.
 It must contain the following information: